Land Rover Defender 30th Anniversary Edition celebrates the original | Autoblog

 The original Land Rover Defender's stint on the American market started during the 1993 model year.
 The company is commemorating this anniversary by releasing a limited-edition version of the current model called the Land Rover Defender 30th Anniversary Edition that features a throwback design.

-Based on the four-door 110 P300 S trim, the 30th Anniversary Edition is exclusively offered in Fuji White with 18-inch steel wheels painted white.
+Based on the Defender's four-door 110 P300 S trim, the 30th Anniversary Edition is exclusively offered in Fuji White with 18-inch steel wheels painted white.
 The first Defender 110s sold here were white with white wheels as well.
 Land Rover added wheel arch flares, mud flaps, side steps, a deployable ladder on the driver's side and a roof rack, while a classic-style emblem on the rear door adds a finishing touch to the look.

 While the first-generation Defender was as tough as it was rudimentary, the 30th Anniversary Edition offers a long list of features including LED headlights, a sliding panoramic roof and a three-zone climate control system.
 It also comes standard with the Cold Climate, Tow, Black Exterior, and Off-Road packs, which bundle equipment such as an electronic active differential, a trailer hitch and a heated steering wheel.